-MUSC 6600E Principal Applied: Guitar 0/3/3
+MUSC 6600E Principal Applied: Guitar 0/1-3/1-3

-Prerequisite: Admission to the Master of Music degree program or consent of the Department Chair and Instructor Private lessons for music majors on the principal instrument or voice.
+Private lessons for music majors on the principal instrument or voice.
 Repertory studied is from the standard literature.
-All courses are repeatable for one, two or three hours of credit--one 25-minute lesson per week per credit hour.
+All courses are repeatable for one, two or three hours of creditone 25-minute lesson per week per credit hour.
 An applied music fee is charged per credit hour enrolled.

-MUSC 6600F Principal Applied: Flute 0/3/3
+MUSC 6600F Principal Applied: Flute 0/1-3/1-3

-Prerequisite: Admission to the Master of Music degree program or consent of the Department Chair and Instructor Private lessons for music majors on the principal instrument or voice.
+Private lessons for music majors on the principal instrument or voice.
 Lessons include studies in technical, stylistic, and aesthetic elements of performance.
 Repertory studied is from the standard literature.
 All courses are repeatable for one, two or three hours of credit--one 25 minute lesson per week per credit hour.
 An applied music fee is charged per credit hour enrolled.

-MUSC 6600G Principal Applied: Oboe 0/3/3
+MUSC 6600G Principal Applied: Oboe 0/1-3/1-3

-Prerequisite: Admission to the Master of Music degree program or consent of the Department Chair and Instructor Private lessons for music majors on the principal instrument or voice.
+Private lessons for music majors on the principal instrument or voice.
 Lessons include studies from the standard literature.
 Repertory studied is from the standard literature.
 All courses are repeatable for one, two, or three hours of credit--one 25-minute lesson per week per credit hour.
 An applied music fee is charger per credit hour enrolled.

-MUSC 66001 Principal Applied: Clarinet 0/3/3
+MUSC 6600I Principal Applied: Clarinet 0/1-3/1-3

-Prerequisite: Admission to the Master of Music degree program or consent of the Department Chair and Instructor Private lessons for music majors on the principal instrument or voice.
+Private lessons for music majors on the principal instrument or voice.
 Lessons include studies in technical, stylistic, aesthetic elements of artistic performance.
 Repertory studied is from the standard literature.
 Courses repeatable for one, two or three hours credit--one 25-minute lesson per week per credit hour.
 An applied music fee is charged per credit hour enrolled.

-MUSC 6600J Principal Applied: Bassoon 0/3/3
+MUSC 6600J Principal Applied: Bassoon 0/1-3/1-3

-Prerequisite: Admission to the Master of Music degree program or consent of the Department Chair and Instructor Private lessons for music majors on the principal instrument or voice.
+Private lessons for music majors on the principal instrument or voice.
 Lessons include studies technical, stylistic and aesthetic elements of artistic performance.
 Repertory studied is from the standard literature.
 Courses repeatable for one, two or three hours of credit--one 25-minute lesson per week per credit hour.
 An applied music fee is charged per credit hour enrolled.

-MUSC 6600K Principal Applied: Saxophone 0/3/3
+MUSC 6600K Principal Applied: Saxophone 0/1-3/1-3

-Prerequisite: Admission to the Master of Music degree program or consent of the Department Chair and Instructor Private lessons for majors on the principal instrument or voice.
+Private lessons for majors on the principal instrument or voice.
 Lessons include studies in technical, stylistic and aesthetic elements of artistic performance.
 Repertory studied is from the standard literature.
 All courses are repeatable for one, two or three hours of credit-- 25-minute-lesson per week per credit hour.
 An applied music fee is charged per credit hour enrolled.

-MUSC 6600L Principal Applied: Horn 0/3/3
+MUSC 6600L Principal Applied: Horn 0/1-3/1-3

-Prerequisite: Admission to the Master of Music degree program or consent of the Department Chair and Instructor Private lessons for music majors on the principal instrument or voice.
-Lessons are in studies of technical, stylistic and aesthetic elements of aristic performance.
+Private lessons for music majors on the principal instrument or voice.
+Lessons are in studies of technical, stylistic and aesthetic elements of artistic performance.
 Repertory studied from the standard literature.
-All courses reapeatable for one, two or three hours of credit--one 25-minute lesson lesson per week per credit hour.
+All courses repeatable for one, two or three hours of credit--one 25-minute lesson lesson per week per credit hour.
 An applied music fee is charged per credit hour enrolled.

-MUSC 6600M Principal Applied: Trumpet 0/3/3
+MUSC 6600M Principal Applied: Trumpet 0/1-3/1-3

-Prerequisite: Admission to the Master of Music degree program or consent of the Department Chair and Instructor Private lessons for music majors on the principal instrument or voice.
+Private lessons for music majors on the principal instrument or voice.
 Lessons include studies in technical, stylistic aesthetic elements of artistic performance.
 Repertory studied from the standard literature.
-All courses repeatable for one, two or three hours of credit-one 25-minute lesson per week per credit hour.
+All courses repeatable for one, two or three hours of credit--one 25-minute lesson per week per credit hour.
 An applied music fee is charged per credit hour enrolled.

-MUSC 6600N Principal Applied: Trombone 0/3/3
+MUSC 6600N Principal Applied: Trombone 0/1-3/1-3